-A. No, it does not.
-Under the current ratemaking mechanism, the Company's investors bear 3 the risk of reduced sales between base rate cases.
+3 A. No, it does not.
+Under the current ratemaking mechanism, the Company's investors bear the risk of reduced sales between base rate cases.
 In addition, investors reap the benefits 4 of increased sales between base rate cases.
-Because of this additional risk, the 5 Company's shareholders are awarded an authorized return on equity that is higher than a 6 risk-free rate.
+Because of this additional risk, the 5 Company's shareholders are awarded an authorized return on equity that is higher than a 6 7 risk-free rate.
 But in return, they are actually expected to insure some risk.
-Utility 7 shareholders are increasingly seeking ways to lower risk without impacting their return, 8 by transferring more and more of that risk to ratepayers.
-In fact, under the Company's 9 proposal, shareholders could receive compensation for lost sales related to the KEEIA 10 Program even if overall revenues exceeded those authorized in the Company's last base 11 12 rate case.
-If the Commission authorizes a KCPL's portfolio of demand-side programs or any modified version of the programs, it should treat any reduction in sales the same way 13 it treats sales reductions now, and deny the Company's request to recover a TD from 14 ratepayers.
-15 implementation of these programs will be short-term, since pro forma sales levels will be reset in each base rate case.
+Utility shareholders are increasingly seeking ways to lower risk without impacting their return, 8 by transferring more and more of that risk to ratepayers.
+In fact, under the Company's 9 proposal, shareholders could receive compensation for lost sales related to the KEEIA 10 Program even if overall revenues exceeded those authorized in the Company's last base 11 rate case.
+If the Commission authorizes a KCPL's portfolio of demand-side programs or 12 any modified version of the programs, it should treat any reduction in sales the same way 13 14 it treats sales reductions now, and deny the Company's request to recover a TD from 15 ratepayers.

-Q. You testified earlier that KCPL plans on filing a rate case within the next three years.
+17 Q. You testified earlier that KCPL plans on filing a rate case within the next three 18 years.
 Does that effect the TD?